The driving rules vary depending on whether your driving license was issued in an EU/EEA, a non-EU/EEA, or in an other country.

 EU/EEA and Nordic driving license

-To obtain a Danish driving licence, go to Citizens’ Services, bring your current EU/EEA or Nordic driving license, along with a passport photo – see examples of the format required and restrictions that apply regarding size, image quality, etc. at the Danish National Police’s website
+To obtain a Danish driving license, go to Citizens’ Services, bring your current EU/EEA or Nordic driving license, along with a passport photo – see examples of the format required and restrictions that apply regarding size, image quality, etc. at the Danish National Police’s website

 (2016).
 It will be forwarded to your home address within 2 weeks.

 Find more information about the procedure at Citizens' Services

 When relocating to Denmark with a non-EU/EEA driving license, you may be required to exchange your license for a Danish equivalent within a certain period of time.

 .
 Please notice that there are "Group 1 countries" and "Group 2 countries".

 If your driving license was issued by a country other than EA/EEA, group 1 countries and group 2 countries, then you have the right to use your foreign driving licence for a maximum of 90 days after having established normal residence in Denmark.
 Be aware that this only applies if your license is valid and was issued in the Latin alphabet or is accompanied by an official translation in Danish, English, or French.
 Also, you must fulfil the age requirements, which apply when issuing an equivalent Danish driving license.
 To exchange your foreign driving license you are required to complete a driving test (consisting of a theoretical and practical part).

 An application to exchange your driving license for a Danish equivalent is made at Citizens’ Services.
 Citizens’ Services are responsible for issuing driving licenses and collecting payment.

 When you go to Citizens' Services, you need to present a valid ID card or passport together with your Health Insurance Card (yellow card).
 Here are the following documents you need to bring with you depending on the country, which has issued you driving license: